The Difference Between Postpartum Girdles and Belly Wraps - Baby Chick

 • Pelvic organ prolapse

-You may like feeling that things are being “held in” when you wear a girdle, but the problem is that you’re doing nothing to strengthen the muscles and are only putting increased pressure on your diaphragm and pelvic floor.
+Please save your money, and don’t buy into this gimmick!
+You may like feeling that the girdle is “holding things in” when you wear it.
+But the problem is that you’re doing nothing to strengthen the muscles.
+You’re only putting increased pressure on your diaphragm and pelvic floor.6,7

-Imagine a balloon being squeezed in the middle.
+Imagine squeezing a balloon in the middle.
 What’s inside of the balloon has to go somewhere.
-In the case of your stomach, when you’re being squeezed by a girdle, corset, or waist trainer, what’s inside (aka your organs, bowels, etc) has to go somewhere… so it either goes upward, placing pressure on your diaphragm, or it goes downwards, placing pressure on your pelvic floor.
+In the case of your stomach, when a girdle, corset, or waist trainer is squeezing you, what’s inside (aka your organs, bowels, etc.) has to go somewhere.
+So, it either goes upward (placing pressure on your diaphragm) or downward (placing pressure on your pelvic floor).
+This creates even more intra-abdominal pressure, which is the NUMBER ONE THING you want to AVOID to heal your diastasis recti!
+It also weakens your core and does nothing to engage your abdominal muscles.5,6,7

 Want to know the real way to slim your waist?
-Proper nutrition and a strong core.
-That’s it!
-Your core muscles are your own natural corset.
+Proper nutrition and a strong core.4 That’s it!
+Your core muscles are your own natural corset. 😉

 Share